Canon R5 vs Nikon P1000

 The Canon R5 and the Nikon P1000 both have an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

-The R5 writes its imaging data to CFexpress or SDXC cards, while the P1000 uses SDXC cards.
+The R5 writes its imaging data to CFexpress (type B) or SDXC cards, while the P1000 uses SDXC cards.
 The R5 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the P1000 only has one slot.
-The R5 supports UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s), while the P1000 can use UHS-I cards (up to 104 MB/s).
+The R5 supports UHS-II cards (on both slots), while the P1000 can use UHS-I cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS R5 and Nikon Coolpix P1000 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.